SpaceTeam/web_ecui_houbolt/README.md

 if you run the server on your local device.
-To edit a Sequence or Checklist open FileZilla on your PC and connect to the ECUI Then open the TXV_ECUI_WEB -> sequence folder and Rightclick on Sequence.json or Checklist.json and and choose edit
+To edit a Sequence or Checklist open FileZilla on your PC and connect to the ECUI Then open the web_ecui_houbolt -> sequence folder and Rightclick on Sequence.json or Checklist.json and and choose edit

 then you can edit the sequence or checklist